thephpleague/url/dev-master/utilities/formatter.md

 ## Applying the settings to your objects.

-Once your Formatter object is instantiated and set, you can transform any `League\Url` objects according to your settings using the `Formatter::format` method.
-The method returns the string representation of the URLs or of its component.
+Once your Formatter object instantiated and configured, you can output a string representation of any `League\Url` objects using the `Formatter::format` method.

 <p class="message-warning">If the object is not recognized an <code>InvalidArgumentException</code> is thrown.</p>